Creuna-Oslo/prop-types-csharp/README.md

 **generator**: `Function` = `lib/stringify/lang/csharp`

 Use this if you want to generate something other than C#.
-The Node.js API options are passed to the generator, in addition to `className` (`string`) and `definitions` – an `array` with abstract representations of the component class and any child classes.
+The function is passed `definitions` (a list of objects describing classes to generate), `className` (the name of the class to generate) and an options object.
+It is expected to return a `string`.
+The easiest way of adding a new language is probably to clone `lib/stringify/lang/csharp` and work from there.
+If you do make a generator for another language, please consider submitting a PR!

 **indent**: `Number` = `2`